Relintai/pandemonium_engine_docs/usage/assets_pipeline/importing_scenes.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Animation clips in the COLLADA document that start or end with the token `loop` or `cycle`
-will be imported as a Godot Animation with the loop flag set.
+will be imported as a Pandemonium Animation with the loop flag set.
 **Unlike the other suffixes described above, this does not require a hyphen.**

 In Blender, this requires using the NLA Editor and naming the Action with the `loop` or